byhbt/byhbt/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Ruby On Rails.
+🌱 I am RoR developer.
+Currently I am work on improving my Ruby On Rails skills by focus on daily work project and building [VnDevX](https://github.com/byhbt/vndevx) - open source platform for developers 👨‍💻.

 <!--
 **byhbt/byhbt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.